typemill/typemill/readme.md

 Here are some contribution-ideas for non-coder:

+* Share typemill with social media.
+* Write about typemill.
+* Improve the documentation.
 * Find bugs and errors (open a new issue on github for it).
-* Improve the documentation.
 * Describe some missing features and explain, why they are important for other users.
-* Write a blog post about typemill.

 Some ideas for devs (please fork this repository make your changes and create a pull request):